by Feli Chic'Cuisine

 Make The Filling

-4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping (heavy) cream (half and half or milk) and vanilla until well combined.
+3. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping cream/ heavy cream/double cream or milk and vanilla until well combined.
 Pour the wet ingredients into the dry ingredients.
 Mix together until fluffy.
 Pour the filling into the pie crust.